Cold and Flu: Prevention and Natural Therapies

 - Use raw honey: If you have a sore throat, gargle with a warm solution of water and honey.
 Children under the age of one year should not consume honey products, including honey in water or formula.

 - Consume bone broth soup: This soup has been proven to shorten the duration of a cold and boost the immune system.
 We recommend bone broth soup made with pasture-raised chicken and/or grass-fed beef bones.
 Read how to make bone broth here.
+Pre-made organic bone broth can also be purchased at natural food stores or conventional grocery stores.

 - Take vitamin C: This is a key factor in shortening the duration of a cold but not all vitamin C supplements are equal.
 Our WFP Vitamin C Complete formula is a unique blend of vitamin C and bioflavonoids that provide powerful antioxidant protection and support optimal immune function.
 Taking 6,000–10,000 mg of vitamin C daily at the early onset of cold symptoms has been shown to reduce recovery time.
 To maximize absorption and minimize an upset stomach, take 1,000–2,000 mg every 2–3 hours.
 Taking too much vitamin C can cause diarrhea.
 If you experience gastrointestinal issues, cut your dose in half.
 The optimal individual dose when sick is the dose that creates minimally loose stools.
 For children, follow these vitamin C dosage guidelines at the first sign of a cold: children weighing 20–29 pounds, give 125 mg three times a day; 250 mg three times a day for children weighing 30–59 pounds; and 500 mg three times a day for those weighing more than 60 pounds.
 Avoid products that contain artificial flavors, colors, or sweeteners.